dankamongmen/notcurses/README.md

 Glyph width, and indeed whether a glyph can be displayed at all, is dependent in part on the font configuration.
-Ideally, your font configuration has a glyph for every Unicode EGC, and each glyph's width matches up with the C library's `wcswidth()` result for the EGC.
+Ideally, your font configuration has a glyph for every Unicode EGC, and each glyph's width matches up with the POSIX function's `wcswidth()` result for the EGC.
 If this is not the case, you'll likely get blanks or � (U+FFFD, REPLACEMENT CHARACTER) for missing characters, and subsequent characters on the line may be misplaced.